About Bone Grafting

 This product is processed allograft bone, containing collagen, proteins, and growth factors that are extracted from the allograft bone.
 It is available in the form of powder, putty, chips, or as a gel that can be injected through a syringe.

 Graft composites consist of other bone graft materials and growth factors to achieve the benefits of a variety of substances.
 Some combinations may include: collagen/ceramic composite, which closely resembles the composition of natural bone, DBM combined with bone marrow cells, which aid in the growth of new bone, or a collagen/ceramic/autograft composite.

 Bone morphogenetic proteins (BMPs) are proteins naturally produced in the body that promote and regulate bone formation and healing.

 Synthetic materials also have the advantage of not requiring a second procedure to harvest bone, reducing risk and pain.
 Each bone grafting option has its own risks and benefits.
-Dr. Goodner or Dr. Roberts will determine which type of bone graft material is right for you.
+Drs.
+Roberts or Goodner will determine which type of bone graft material is right for you.